-The Harwich Haven: Surrender & Sanctuary Project is proud to announce a brand new touring exhibition and shows in partnership with Eastern Angles, and it’s coming to a town near you!
+The Harwich Haven: Surrender & Sanctuary Project has now completed its touring exhibition and shows in partnership with Eastern Angles.

 Food Wars: The Battle on the Home Front is a travelling exhibition exploring the relationship between conflict and food, and the impact on the British diet.

-As well as the exhibition trailer, Eastern Angles have created two new performances based on food theme:
+As well as the exhibition trailer, Eastern Angles created two new performances based on food theme: